patricksomerville/trifecta/README.md

 - Helps with documentation and code readability
 - Answers programming questions with context-aware responses
 - Assists with project organization and best practices
+- Adapts to the current PyWrite mode with specialized assistance

 Sidecar uses OpenAI's GPT models for intelligent assistance.
 To use the full capabilities, you'll need to set your OpenAI API key as an environment variable: